-The Margin parameter from the Basic Options panel implements so called basic margin (in contrast to pixel margin).
+The Margin parameter from the Basic Options panel implements the so-called basic margin (in contrast to pixel margin).
 It determines the distance between resulting islands after packing.
 Packing with the use of basic margin is fast, but you should be aware that the value of margin is applied to islands before packing.
-After packing is done the UV islands are scaled (to fit the packing box), so is the margin value which was originally applied.
+After packing is done the UV islands are scaled (to fit the packing box), and so is the margin value which was originally applied.
 That is why it is difficult to predict the exact distance between islands in the resulting UV map when using the basic margin functionality.
 If you want to specify the exact margin between islands (in pixels), you should use the Pixel Margin option.
 The default value of the Margin parameter (0.005) is a good one to start with.

 IMPORTANT: in the vast majority of packing scenarios the default value of 90 degrees for Rotation Step will give you best packing results in a short packing time.